VaxTime/VaxTime/README.md

     │   └── site ← The layout and the sections are here └── vendor ← 3rd party plugins used by VaxTime

-The majority of basic configuration happen in one single file:
+The majority of basic configuration happens in one single file:
 `config/config.php`.
 They are generated as globals:

 #### VAX_VERSION: